Need to talk? Call 1800 882 436.

 First aid saves lives

-In any emergency situation, such as a sudden severe illness or a serious injury, you need to get medical help.
+In any emergency situation, like a sudden severe illness or a serious injury, you need to get medical help.
 Call triple zero (000) straight away and ask for an ambulance.

 • Danger: Make sure you and others are safe.